Flamingo: Spiritual Meaning, Dream Meaning, Symbolism & More

 Flamingos’ Spiritual Meaning: Grace and Balance

-Historians that studied Egyptian culture also believe the mythological bird Phoenix was inspired by flamingos!
+• Historians suggest that the mythological bird Phoenix in Egyptian culture may have been inspired by flamingos.

 Uncovering the Cosmological Connection of Flamingos in Astrology and Zodiac Signs